danthegoodman1/icedb/README.md

 hundreds of millions of rows per second.

-Performance depends on a variety of things such as query engine, network/disk, and how efficiently you data is merged at query time.
+Performance depends on a variety of things such as query engine, network/disk, and how efficiently your data is merged at query time.

 See [perf_tests](perf_tests) for examples.